aissam-out/Car_Access/PIP/README.md

 - Two scripts : _"consider"_ and _"checkContext"_ to get the abstract entities for **actions** and **contexts** respectively are directlty stored in the PIP

+- The file _request.csv_ is optional : it serves to store the abstract entities after answering a given request

 > _FLASK, PANDAS_